Missed appointments are a headache for any industry, but the real burden often falls on the staff.

 Dr. Chantel Thornton, whom we have quoted earlier, explains how the automation of appointment reminders and follow-up reminders has saved her both time and money:

-Two-way SMS communication in general is a good way of keeping your customers well-informed and notifying them of any changes or delays that happen.
+Two-way SMS communication in general is a good way of keeping your patients well-informed and notifying them of any changes or delays that happen.

 When customers or patients feel that it would be too much of a hassle to reschedule, they are likely not to contact you at all.